dgelsin/QBB_Puerto_Rico_2016/README.md

 ##Possible other things to do
 - Mess around with MAplot settings for a beautiful graph

-	-eg: mark lowest and highest expressed genes, most significant DE gene, etc
+	- eg: mark lowest and highest expressed genes, most significant DE gene, etc

--Other plots: expression plots of highest/lowest genes, cluster heatmap
+- Other plots: expression plots of highest/lowest genes, cluster heatmap

--Normalize for batch effect (variation other than treatment)
+- Normalize for batch effect (variation other than treatment)

--Load alignments into a genome viewer to see what aligments look like visually (eg IGV)
+- Load alignments into a genome viewer to see what aligments look like visually (eg IGV)